 - Seasonal Dump Station

-Find a general store in the area with self-serve laundry, showers along with picnic and camping supplies.
-Gas is also for sale in the area.
+You can find a general store in the area with self-serve laundry, showers, picnic and camping supplies, and gas for sale.

 History of the Grand Canyon

-The Colorado River carved out the Grand Canyon that measures 18-miles wide, one-mile deep and 277 river miles long.
-Human artifacts that date back 12,000 years have been discovered in the Grand Canyon.
+The Colorado River carved out the Grand Canyon, which measures 18 miles wide, one mile deep, and 277 river miles long.
+Human artifacts dating back 12,000 years have been discovered in the Grand Canyon.

-In 1919 the Grand Canyon became a national park, though it was protected as a Forest Reserve in 1893.
+The Grand Canyon became a national park in 1919, though it was protected as a Forest Reserve in 1893.
 On the North Rim, Gilbert Stanley Underwood designed the Grand Canyon Lodge using local materials.
-It was completed in 1928 though burned and rebuilt in 1937.
+It was completed in 1928 but burned and rebuilt in 1937.
 He also designed lodges at Zion National Park and Bryce Canyon National Park.

 The Civilian Conservation Corps worked in the Grand Canyon during the 1930s.
 They worked on improving the trail and the trails to the bottom of the canyon.

 People have lived in and around the Grand Canyon for thousands of years.
-From pictographs to hunting points, artifacts continue to be discovered.
+Artifacts, from pictographs to hunting points, continue to be discovered.

-In more recent times, 11 Native American groups live in the Grand Canyon area.
+In more recent times, 11 Native American groups have lived in the Grand Canyon area.
 During your visit learn diverse arts and culture as well as hear the first-voice interpretation of the Grand Canyon area at the Desert View Inter-tribal Cultural Heritage Site (under construction during summer 2022).

 The Civilian Conservation Corps